Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### The Delete operator and Garbage Collection

 This is a good place to briefly mention the subject of memory management.
 Languages which allow you to dynamically create things during execution - like arrays, objects, arrays of millions of objects - must provide a way for that memory to be released when necessary.
 Even a modern JavaScript interpreter only has maybe 500 Mbyte of memory for dynamic data by default.
 You can configure it up a bit, to maybe 2GByte or 4Gbyte.
-But if you have a program consuming memory because it allocates dynamic things and doesn't delete them, 4GBbyte might fill only a few seconds after 1/2 GByte.
+But if you have a program consuming memory because it allocates dynamic things and doesn't delete them, 4GBbyte might fill very soon after 1/2 GByte.

 Languages like C++ and Java have an ability to "delete" or "free" objects which have been created.
 This is aimed at cleaning up and removing dynamic data which you have created, and you know is not needed anymore.
 It's important sometimes to do that, to prevent memory usage building up, and prevent creating slow "memory leaks".
 Memory leaks are a problem in long-running codes - after days or weeks even the most carefully coded application can gradually increase its memory usage, and eventually fail.
 These are very pernicious errors and hard to track down - it could be smallest thing which is building up, some inconsequential temporary data.

 The alternative approach is very good automatic "garbage collection".
 What on Earth is that?
 It's the automatic deletion and clean-up of things which can't be used anymore.
 If a variable, array, object, or anything else, has gone completely "out of scope" and can't be legally referenced any more, then JavaScript can delete it and free up its memory.

 There are other situations where things might appear to be referenced, but the system can still delete them.
 The textbook example is a "cycle" of references, where say a refers to b, b to c, c back to a. `a = b+1, b = c+1, c = a+1`.
 (This is not a proper example, we need stronger references, where a is say an Object which must fetch some of its data from b, etc).
 At a first level, it looks like every item has a reference to it, and can't be cleaned up.
-But stepping back to a bigger view, there might be no other reference to a, b or c anywhere.
+But stepping back to a wider view, there might be no other reference to a, b or c anywhere.
 Hence the whole lot can be cleaned up.

 JavaScript has an advanced Garbage Collector system which tracks use of data, and references to data.
 If nothing references some data any more, it is cleaned up.